-On December 6, 2013, our Board of Directors authorized a Share Repurchase Program ("the Program") to repurchase up to \$200.0 million of our outstanding common stock through December 31, 2014.
+On December 6, 2013, our Board of Directors authorized a Share Repurchase Program ("Program") to repurchase up to \$200.0 million of our outstanding common stock through December 31, 2014.
 Under the Program, share repurchases may be made by us from time to time in privately negotiated transactions or in open market transactions.
-The Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.
-During the three months ended March 31, 2014, we repurchased 0.3 million shares of common stock under the Program in open market transactions for an aggregate purchase price of \$7.5 million.
-The share repurchases were financed by available cash balances and cash flow from operations.
-As of March 31, 2014, \$153.5 million remains authorized for future share repurchases under the Program.
+The Program may be suspended, modified or discontinued at any time without prior notice.
+During the three and six months ended June 30, 2014, we repurchased 0.7 million and 1.0 million shares of common stock under the Program in open market transactions for an aggregate purchase price of \$14.9 million and \$22.5 million, respectively.
+As of June 30, 2014, \$138.6 million remains authorized for future share repurchases under the Program.